savelyevlad/CatchShapes/README.md

 # CatchShapes
-The project should be opened and compiled in Microsoft Visual Studio
+The project should be opened and compiled in Microsoft Visual Studio 2015 and higher